omni-network/omni/docs/site/docs/learn/omni/architecture.md

 ## The Execution Layer

-Parallel to the Consensus Layer is the **Execution Layer**, or the Omni EVM, mirroring the Ethereum L1 execution layer's functionality.
+Additional to the Consensus Layer is the **Execution Layer**, or the Omni EVM, mirroring the Ethereum L1 execution layer's functionality.
 This is where users' transactions are processed, and the following features stand out:

 - **Scalable Transaction Processing**: The Omni EVM handles transactions in its mempool, enabling high throughput without overloading the network.
 - **Compatibility with Ethereum Clients**: Omni leverages existing Ethereum execution clients (e.g., Geth, Besu, Erigon), ensuring stability and up-to-date features.